-It's really annoying encountering "BOOTMGR is missing".
-You can't use your computer normally till it's fixed.
+Such errors means you can't use your computer normally or access your data till it's fixed.
 But don't be worried.
-If this has nothing to do with your hardware, there are 2 solutions for you to fix "BOOTMGR is missing" issue in Windows 7, Vista, XP, etc.
+The solutions below have been highlighted for you to fix "BOOTMGR is missing" issue in Windows 7, Vista, XP, etc..

 If you have a Windows installation disk, you can directly use it to fix the Bootmgr missing issue.
-If you don't have one, the first way is recommended, because it can save you much on purchasing a Windows installation DVD.
+If you don't have one, the first option is recommended, because it can save you from purchasing a Windows installation DVD.

 Next, let's check how to fix Bootmgr missing problem with a Windows DVD in steps.